Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Results and Discussion

 \section{Results and Discussion}

-We evaluated the trained ‘language use to job-hopping likelihood' regression models on the remaining 20\% of the data.
-The models are evaluated on the correlation coefficient between the actual job-hopping likelihood score and score produced by the trained model.
-The correlation coefficient (r) is a statistical measure of the strength of the relationship between two interdependent variables.
-In this case, it is the strength of the relationship between the actual and the inferred job-hopping likelihood scores.
+We evaluated the trained ‘text to JHM Scale' regression models on the remaining 20\% of the data.
+The models are evaluated on the correlation coefficient between the actual JHM Scale score and the score predicted by the trained model.
 Figure \ref{fig:accuracy} shows the accuracies in terms of correlation across different minimum response lengths and language modelling approaches.

 Language use representation using Glove word embeddings with minimum response length of 150 words achieved the highest correlation of r=0.35.
 It is important to note that six of the correlations fell above r=0.3, typically considered as a correlational upper-limit in personality research when predicting behaviour \cite{roberts_power_2007}.
 It is also important to note that apart from the correlations for LIWC with minimum text length of 50, 100 and 150 all other correlations had a $p < 0.001$.
-These results indicate that all open-vocabulary approaches across all minimum lengths considered recorded significant correlations, demonstrating that the language one uses in responding to typical interview questions are predictive of one's likelihood towards job-hopping.
+These results indicate that all open-vocabulary approaches across all minimum lengths recorded significant correlations, demonstrating that the language one uses in responding to typical interview questions are predictive of their job-hopping motive.

 Overall, word embeddings based models recorded the highest corrections across all minimum lengths analysed.
 This is specifically important given that word embeddings based models are more generalizable to unseen words compared to models based on TF-IDF and LDA, which are limited to the vocabulary seen in the training corpus.
 The generalizability comes from the content used in training the word embedding model; In our case, the word embeddings used were trained on very generic content from web pages crawled from the Internet.
 Compared to the superior results achieved by word embedding based models, document embedding based models fell short of in terms of the accuracy.
 This, we believe, is due to the nature of the content used to train the document embedding model.
 We used content from Wikipedia to train our document embedding model and differences in actual content and writing style between Wikipedia and candidate responses may have contributed to the degraded performance of the document embedding based models.
 Further research is required to validate this and Doc2Vec models trained on other content such as tweets are options to consider.